He who thinks the Self is the slayer and he who thinks the Self is slain: neither of the two understands; the Self slays not, nor is it slain (2:19).

 When we have experienced this–and therefore truly known–for ourselves, then we know that nothing has ever “happened” to us–only to the vibrating substance which we have mistakenly thought was us.
 Vairagya, detachment from all things, then arises, for that is the only realistic response or view of our life.
-How can we have either desire or aversion toward nothing?
 Then perfection in true knowledge (jnana) becomes our only goal, for that perfection alone is freedom.

 The lessons to be learned